alexcorvi/mongots/README.md

 An abstraction layer aimed for better API design and stronger type declarations for better experience with TypeScript and MongoDB.

-There **is** a types declaration file for MongoDB on the DefinitelyTyped repository, however, I'm not a fan of the native MongoDB driver API design, and the types declaration file doesn't support typing for the dollar sign operators (like: `$gt` and `$set`) and that is basically a side-effect of the API design.
+There **is** a types declaration file for MongoDB on the DefinitelyTyped repository, however the types declaration file doesn't support typing for the dollar sign operators (like: `$gt` and `$set`), which is basically where you need strong type declarations, and that is basically a side-effect of the query API design.
+This is why slight changes to the query API has been introduced here.

-This library can cover 90% of the use cases, with a more clean and robust API design and type declaration where ever possible.
-Even on methods that cannot have strong typing, I've hints that should be quite helpful since it comes with the documentation.
+This library can cover 90% of the use cases, with a more clean and robust API design and type declaration where ever possible (everywhere except in embedded documents).

 ## What this is not